D4mianWayne/VulnInsights/.NET/Deserialisation/README.md

 ### `Newtonsoft.Json` Package

-Sure, here's an example of vulnerable .NET code that uses the Newtonsoft.Json package and is vulnerable to JSON deserialization attacks:
+An example of vulnerable .NET code that uses the Newtonsoft.Json package and is vulnerable to JSON deserialization attacks:

 ```jsx
 using System;